Binding problem: Modern theories

-Dennett has proposed that our sense that our experiences are single events is illusory and that, instead, at any one time there are "multiple drafts" of sensory patterns at multiple sites.
+Daniel Dennett has proposed that we, as humans, sensing our experiences as individual single events is illusory and that, instead, at any one time there are "multiple drafts" of sensory patterns at multiple sites.
 Each would only cover a fragment of what we think we experience.
 Arguably, Dennett is claiming that consciousness is not unified and there is no phenomenal binding problem.
-Most philosophers have difficulty with this position (see Bayne) but some physiologists agree with it.
-In particular, the demonstration of perceptual asynchrony in psychophysical experiments by Moutoussis and Zeki, when color is perceived before orientation of lines and before motion by 40 and 80 ms, respectively, constitutes an argument that, over these very short time periods, different attributes are consciously perceived at different times, leading to the view that at least over these brief periods of time after visual stimulation, different events are not bound to each other, leading to the view of a disunity of consciousness, at least over these brief time intervals.
+Most philosophers have difficulty with this position (see Bayne), but some physiologists agree with it.
+In particular, the demonstration of perceptual asynchrony in psychophysical experiments by Moutoussis and Zeki, where color is perceived before orientation of lines and before motion by 40 and 80 ms respectively, constitutes an argument that, over these very short time periods, different attributes are consciously perceived at different times, leading to the view that at least over these brief periods of time after visual stimulation, different events are not bound to each other, leading to the view of a disunity of consciousness, at least over these brief time intervals.
 Dennett's view might be in keeping with evidence from recall experiments and change blindness purporting to show that our experiences are much less rich than we sense them to be – what has been called the Grand Illusion.
 However, few, if any, other authors suggest the existence of multiple partial "drafts".
 Moreover, also on the basis of recall experiments, Lamme has challenged the idea that richness is illusory, emphasizing that phenomenal content cannot be equated with content to which there is cognitive access.

 Dennett does not tie drafts to biophysical events.
 Multiple sites of causal convergence are invoked in specific biophysical terms by Edwards and Sevush.
 In this view the sensory signals to be combined in phenomenal experience are available, in full, at each of multiple sites.
-To avoid non-causal combination each site/event is placed within an individual neuronal dendritic tree.
+To avoid non-causal combination, each site/event is placed within an individual neuronal dendritic tree.
 The advantage is that "compresence" is invoked just where convergence occurs neuro-anatomically.
 The disadvantage, as for Dennett, is the counter-intuitive concept of multiple "copies" of experience.
 The precise nature of an experiential event or "occasion", even if local, also remains uncertain.